Feirbrand/forgeos-public/whitepapers/academic-research/recursive_patterns_ai_development.md

 Aaron brings a unique interdisciplinary background combining military service, cognitive coaching methodologies, and advanced AI research.
 His experience as a Navy Nuclear Electronics Technician provided foundational expertise in complex system analysis and optimization under high-stakes conditions.
 This technical foundation, combined with extensive study of human performance coaching and cognitive enhancement, enables his innovative approach to AI development.

-His research portfolio includes the ForgeOS framework—a comprehensive suite of AI resilience and optimization protocols that have been adopted by leading technology organizations worldwide.
+His research portfolio includes the Synoetic OS framework—a comprehensive suite of AI resilience and optimization protocols that have been adopted by leading technology organizations worldwide.
 The Complete Symbolic Fracture Cascade (CSFC) theory, Torque measurement protocols, and Unified Resilience Architecture (URA) represent breakthrough contributions to AI safety and performance optimization.

 Aaron's work on recursive enhancement patterns represents the latest evolution in his research program, demonstrating how human cognitive optimization methodologies can be systematically adapted to create autonomous improvement capabilities in artificial intelligence systems.
 His research defines new standards for AI development by shifting focus from external optimization to autonomous enhancement and collaborative improvement frameworks.